How to Find Your Way Through Washington DC Neighborhoods

 Washington DC Neighborhoods Tell the Story of the City

-There are more than 130 Washington DC neighborhoods, and you can pick any of them to call your home.
+There are more than 130 Washington DC neighborhoods, and you can pick any of them to call your home, it won’t be a moving mistake.
 Each has its history, a story of how it became the area that it is today.
-Do your research, check out the entertainment, career, education, and housing options before you make up your mind.
+When you figured out how to reduce relocation expenses and donate unwanted items, do your research of this big city before house-hunting, check out the entertainment, career, education, and housing options before you change the address and go through moving day tips.
 Having all the right information will help you avoid falling into relocation anxiety.
 Embrace the culture of your new area, but try to explore other districts, as well, and don’t let relocation depression catch you.
 DC is an archipelago of small, ever-expanding urban islands, and knowing their stories will help you learn about the US capital as a whole.